LESLIE: Well, weeds aren’t the only thing standing between you and the lush lawn of your dreams.

 ROGER: Thanks for having me.

-TOM: So, let’s start by talking about one of the most common causes of lawn problems: the four-legged kind.
+TOM: We’re talking about how to fix lawn problems.
+So, let’s start with one of the most common causes of lawn problems: the four-legged kind.
 How do we address the dog damage?

 ROGER: Well, unless you’re going to chase your dog around the yard with a hose, there’s really not much you can do except try to train them to go in one area.
 It’s hard.
 The dog’s going to go where he’s going to go.